PrincetonCS-UCA/upload-codePost-submissions-guide/README.md

 $ push-to-codePost -a "assignmentName" -s temp
 ```

-5. If the script throws an error such as `[INFO] Submission: Status of netid inconclusive, output: '[ERROR] '`, try rerunning the above command with the `--overwrite` flag:
+5. If the script throws an error such as `[INFO] Submission: Status of netid inconclusive, output: '[ERROR] '`, try rerunning the above command with the `--overwrite` flag. **Note that all grader comments will be removed.**

 ```
 $ push-to-codePost -a "assignmentName" -s temp --overwrite